2017 Pittsburgh Steelers season

 The 2017 season was the Pittsburgh Steelers' 85th in the National Football League (NFL).
 It was the 18th season under leadership of general manager Kevin Colbert and the eleventh under head coach Mike Tomlin.
 It was also the Steelers' first full season since the death of Dan Rooney.

 The Steelers clinched the AFC North division title for the second consecutive season with a 39–38 win over the Baltimore Ravens in Week 14, and secured a first-round playoff bye for the first time since 2010 following a 34–6 win over the Houston Texans on Christmas Day in Week 16.
 In the Divisional Round however, the Steelers suffered a loss to the Jacksonville Jaguars by a score of 45–42 after falling behind 28–14 at halftime.
 After their loss, the Steelers were criticized for looking past the Jaguars and anticipating a rematch with the New England Patriots.

 With a record of 13–3, the Steelers posted their best mark since 2004, as well as their first 13–3 record since 2001.
 The Steelers were also the solitary team in 2017 that swept their division.
+This was the best record posted by a Mike Tomlin-led Steeler team.